wikitongues/poly/README.md

 We are actively looking for help developing Poly.
 If you're interested in getting involved, be sure to [let us know](mailto:poly@wikitongues.org)!

 ##Request features
 Feature requests may be made by [opening new issues](https://github.com/wikitongues/poly/issues/new) and labeling them enhancements.
+Before making a new request, please review our [roadmap](https://github.com/wikitongues/poly/blob/master/ROADMAP.md) and [issues list](https://github.com/wikitongues/poly/issues) to avoid duplicates.
+If a feature is already described, please feel free to add your support in the comments!

 ##PRs are accepted.
 Make pull requests to have your contributions reviewed and deployed by the maintainers, or contact us directly by email at [poly@wikitongues.org](mailto:poly@wikitongues.org).